Joy0805/CS634_Final_Project/README.md

-## Step 1 - Collect information about pneumonia locations from csv file
+## Step 1 - Collect information and separate training set
+- Read the label information from stage_2_train_labels.csv and pick out all the samples with pneumonia
+- Read and shuffle the original training set and divide it into new training set and validation set

-## Step 2 - Show information about chest radiographs
+## Step 2 - Visualization of the overall information about chest radiographs
+- Count the number of pneumonia areas in each pneumonia sample
+- Draw heatmap of all pneumonia areas
+- Draw histgram of height and width of all pneumonia areas

 ## Step 3 - Define Class and methods